SwannedLakee/showcuts/shortcuts.md

 * buffergator
   * d/D close the buffer
   * A - widen the window to see paths
+* :Git on its own opens an updating status window

 # sheets
 Switching sheets - alt and down or up arrow